AkhilKondapaneni/FlinkTutorials/src/main/java/org/psyncopate/flink/state/management/README.md

    - The stream is then mapped to emit 0s for the first 20,000 elements and a final 1000.

 4. **Processing**:
-   - The stream is keyed by a constant key (0) to use keyed state.
+   - The stream is processed and printed to console.
-   - A `KeyedProcessFunction` is used to maintain a running sum of the numbers.
-It introduces a delay of 1 millisecond to simulate backpressure.
-   - The current sum is output as a string.

 5. **Output**:
    - The processed results are written to a text file (`output/sum_results.txt`) in overwrite mode.